chrimson/ML-LTE-RFF/README.md

 Defender's counter-attack might be to obfuscate the validity of the channel, by generating multiple honeypots

-Counter-counter-attack would then be to simulate radio fingerprinting of promary device, versus burner phones, to select authenticated
+Counter-counter-attack would then be to simulate radio fingerprinting of primary device, versus burner phones, to select authenticated

 ## Resources